 Genetics/Biological –CANDLE collects and stores biological samples from both mothers and children during their participation in the study.
 Currently, the CANDLE biorepository contains over 185,000 specimen aliquots, which are available to CANDLE investigators for analysis.

-Neurocognitive – CANDLE children undergo cognitive assessments at ages 1, 2, and 3.
-These assessments look at nonverbal cognitive ability, receptive language, expressive language, motor skills, adaptive skills, and behavior observation.
-At age 4, the children are given a more in-depth cognitive assessment that explores overall cognitive ability, verbal skills, and nonverbal skills.
-Dr.’s Frederick Palmer, Carolyn Graff, Laura Murphy, Eszter Volgyi, Quynh Tran, Tamekia Jones, Toni Whitaker, Sunny Anand, and Frances Tylavsky are continually working to develop research questions focusing on neurocognitive outcomes.
+Neurocognitive – CANDLE children undergo multiple cognitive assessments that examine cognitive ability, receptive language, expressive language, executive functioning, motor skills, adaptive skills, and behavior observation.
+CANDLE investigators are continually working to develop research questions focusing on neurocognitive outcomes.

 Other Research Areas

 In addition to the areas mentioned above, CANDLE focuses substantial analysis on demographic, physical health, environmental, and nutrition data.
 Please explore our current publications page to learn more about studies using CANDLE data.